 There are many types of nailers out there, as are many different nails for each of them.
-First off, there are mainly two types of clip heads that are widely used by all nailers, and they are clip-headed nails and round-headed nails.
-Nail guns use one type or the other, so you must read the instruction manual carefully before using one.
+First off, there are mainly two types of clip heads that all nailers widely use, and they are clip-headed nails and round-headed nails.
+Nail guns use one kind or another, so you must read the instruction manual carefully before using one.

 Even though these are the two main types of nail gun nails, they can be further distinguished based on what coatings each have.
-You need to select nail coatings depending on what you want from it.
-There are different types, and one of the commonly used nails is the galvanized nails that are coated with zinc to stop rust.
-These are mostly used on construction sites to reduce rusting.
-Then there are common nails that are also used on construction sites, but where the nails will not be vulnerable to the weather.
+You need to select nail coatings depending on what you want from them.
+There are different types, and one of the commonly used nails is the galvanized nails coated with zinc to stop rust.
+These are mainly used on construction sites to reduce rusting.
+Then there are common nails used on construction sites, but the pins will not be vulnerable to the weather.

-Last, of all, you have the round nail, which is also used in construction sites for various purposes.
-These nails have a smooth shaft and a flat head, and they are made from very strong metal.
+Last of all, you have the round nail, which is also used in construction sites for various purposes.
+These nails have a smooth shaft and a flat head, and they are made from solid metal.

 Step 4- Nail Collation

-Collated nails are the most expensive, yet convenient option you can have for a framing nailer.
-This is really convenient since all of the nails are together, and you get a really bad case of nails flying everywhere.
-There are three types of collation to choose from, and they are – paper, plastic, and weld wired.
+Collated nails are the most expensive yet convenient option you can have for a framing nailer.
+This is convenient since all of the nails are together, and you get a terrible case of nails flying everywhere.
+There are three types of collation to choose from: paper, plastic, and weld wire.

-Plastic – These are the budget variant of collated nails.
-These types are extremely cheap since manufacturers use the most inexpensive plastic to put the nails together.
-However, you also have to note that when used, the plastic bits fly all around the site, making your surroundings very messy.
+- Plastic – These are the budget variant of collated nails.
+These types are incredibly cheap since manufacturers use the most inexpensive plastic to put the pins together.
+However, you also have to note that the plastic bits fly all around the site when used, making your surroundings very messy.

-Weld wired – This is the most arranged of the three types and is primarily used to keep all the nails perfectly aligned.
+- Weld wired – This is the most arranged of the three types and is primarily used to keep all the nails perfectly aligned.
 These nails are also highly resistant to the effects of weather and job-site abuse.
-A backlash of this type of collation is that if the nails are misshapen, they can be very difficult to put into a Nail Gun.
+A backlash of this type of collation is that they can be very difficult to put into a Nail Gun if the nails are misshapen.